 Smoke & Ash Safety

-Wildfire smoke contains fine particles which are respiratory irritants, and when inhaled deeply, can affect the lungs and the heart.
+Wildfire smoke contains fine particles and gases which are respiratory irritants, and when inhaled deeply, can affect the lungs and the heart.
 Exposure to high concentrations of fine particles can cause persistent cough, runny nose, phlegm, wheezing, and difficulty breathing.

 To avoid potential health issues from smoke and ash inhalation, CDPH recommends taking the following steps: